-Can I Sue a Pedestrian Who Caused a Car Accident?
+Can I Sue a Pedestrian Who Caused a Car Accident in Houston?

 Determining Fault in a Pedestrian Car Accident

 In case of pedestrian car accident, assessing fault is extremely important because most auto insurance companies in Texas are reluctant to settle a claim unless there is evidence that their insured was at fault for causing the accident.
 To assess fault, there needs to be sufficient evidence to assert that the pedestrian was liable.

 Negligence is used to determine liability when it comes to pedestrian car accidents.
 Due to the fact that pedestrians are more vulnerable in traffic, drivers typically need to yield to pedestrians crossing the paths of vehicles or crossing the street, but pedestrians also have certain obligations and responsibilities when crossing busy roads.
 For example, simply running across the street outside the parameter of a marked crosswalk could constitute negligence on the part of the pedestrian.